-- The MSc (Cancer Biology) pathway – examines the fundamentals of real-world diagnostics to set you up for a future career in advanced cellular science.
+Cancer Biology pathway: examines the fundamentals of various cancers and real-world diagnostics to set you up for a future career in advanced cellular science.

-- The MSc (Infection & Immunity) pathway – explores molecular and cellular basis of infections, epidemiology and disease pathogenesis, antibiotic resistance, and the immune system and its response.
+Infection & Immunity pathway: explores molecular and cellular basis of infections and disease pathogenesis, antibiotic resistance, and immune system response.

 We invite applications up until the beginning of September for UK applicants or mid-August for international applicants, with the programme commencing the 3rd week of September.
 A pathway may be closed early if all available spaces are taken.
 A two-year part-time route is also available for this programme starting at the same time in September.
 Please contact the programme lead, Philip.Warburton@plymouth.ac.uk for further information.